 “Despite the fact that Georgian small and medium enterprises view the DCFTA positively, they lack in-depth understanding and guidance on how to access the EU single market, where to look for financial support, and which production standards to apply in order to meet EU regulations,” said Konstantin Zhgenti from the Association of Business Consulting Organizations in Tbilisi.

 According to Dominik Papenheim, the EU Delegation representative in Georgia: “Today’s presented project is one of several projects under the EU4Business initiative that supports Georgian small and medium enterprises in access to finance, stronger business skills and access to new markets.
 Since 2009, the European Union has provided 2.1 billion GEL (€711 million) in total for 63,000 Georgian companies in order to realise their full potential and boost economic growth.”

-“The surveys discussed today are intended to lay the ground work for trainings among Georgian civil society organizations on DCFTA implementation.
-After the trainings, regional civil society organizations are to engage and assist regional small and medium enterprises in their efforts to access the EU single market.
+“The surveys discussed today are intended to lay the groundwork for training among Georgian civil society organizations on DCFTA implementation.
+After the training, regional civil society organizations are to engage and assist regional small and medium enterprises in their efforts to access the EU single market.
 In addition, the Georgian public will be informed about economic opportunities stemming from the DCFTA,” said Dovile Sukyte from the Eastern Europe Studies Centre in Vilnius, Lithuania.